 - “Feed” – meaning all the steps of the predatory sequence, including the “alert”, stalk, chase, “grab-shake-kill” – etc…

 A BIG note of importance: DOG PLAY SHOULD BE RECIPROCAL and CONSENSUAL!
 Sure, for some dogs they’d rather be the chasee vs the chaser.
 How to tell?
 Look at the one being chased – are they running off and trying to hide the entire time?
-Cowering under things?
+Cowering under anything they can find?
 Trying to find their guardian?
 Or are they egging the chaser on?
 “Come on!
 Chase me!!”

-A great “consent test” is to restrain (gently) the one who is chasing or pinning and then look at the behavior of the one you think is being harassed.
-If the latter stops, looks at you as if he or she is saying “What’s up?
+A great “consent test” is to restrain (gently) the one who is chasing or pinning and then observe the one who you think is being harassed.
+What are they doing?
+If the latter stops and looks at you as if he or she is saying “What’s up?
 Why’d you stop us from playing?” then that’s a great indicator that the play session was consensual.
-If on the other hand the harassee looks relieved, then it’s safe to bet that interrupting was a good idea.
-You’ll know to take steps in helping dogs develop good play skills.
+If on the other hand, the harassee looks relieved, then it’s safe to say that playing referee and interrupting play was a good idea.
+This information will give you insight into what steps need to be taken for helping these dogs – or any dog – develop good play skills.

-Providing opportunities for our dogs to socialize and play is very important for their well being, and development as well-mannered canines – dog training classes, workshops, and socials that practice reward-based, humane techniques can help provide them.
+Providing opportunities for our dogs to socialize and play is very important for their overall well-being and development as well-mannered canines – dog training classes, workshops, and socials that practice reward-based, humane techniques can help provide them.
 You just want to keep an eye on the situation, making sure that play-time is safe and fun for everyone!